Effective Subscription Retention Strategies for Your Service Business

 Prevent cancelations

 In our post about customer retention strategies for small business, I have talked about the importance of self-service.
-For a subscription service, self-service has to be done just right.
+For a subscription service, customer self-service has to be done just right.
 Some service providers allow their clients to cancel a subscription easily.
 While that does reduce the amount of work your team has to do, it also increases subscriber churn.

 Even if you’re unsuccessful in keeping a client, you can learn through customer feedback why they canceled, and use that to improve your subscription business model.